Gronis/gb-save-manager/README.md

 \* Since DMG locks down the cartridge slot, maximum 1 of this device can be used unless you modify the power switch.

+⚠️ If you have a gba flash cart, don't try to use it with a gba emulator such as Goomba.
+That won't work.
+I'm planning to make a gba version that can be booted from a gba flashcart.
+You would need to wait for that version.

 ## Supported Cartridge Types
 Gameboy Cartridges has different chips which works slightly differently.
 Most if not all original Gameboy and Gameboy Color cartridges should be supported.
 Here is a list of supported Cartridge Mapper Types: